ebzzry/ebzzry.github.io/y.md

 ```

 I hope this post has been useful in making you understand the Y
 combinator, currying, and procedure application.
-Please post your
-comments and suggestions, below. `<-:`